ibtissamujf/m2r-aeis-info/Registering.md

 Make sure that this adress is correct and that you specified the proper github account in the 'AEIS Student Form'.

-Once invited you just have indeed to go to the ``m2r organization``
+Once invited, you just have indeed to go to the ``m2r organization``
 <https://github.com/m2r>.
 If you are logged in you should see the
 invitation on the top of the screen.

+Accepting the invitation should show you:
+1. The "info repository" which provides general information about the course.
+2. The "root repository" which contains assignments definition, skeletons for realizing assignements, etc.
-Accepting the invitation will show you more repositories.
-In particular a repository for your group.
-The name of this repository ends with a group number like G03.
-This is your group number.
+3. Your "group repository".
+The name of this repository ends with a group number like ``G12``. ``G12`` will be your group number.

-After the end of assignments, the content of this repository will be used to evaluate your work.
+    You are going to share this repository with other group members.
+    All you have write access.
+You will use it to implement the assignments.